abledbody/picotron-external-template/readme.md

 ## Trivia

 This template comes with:
-- Kira's Error Explorer, because I find it invaluable, since as of 0.2.0d, Picotron's error handling is garbage.
+- [Kira's Error Explorer](https://www.lexaloffle.com/bbs/?pid=147383#p), because I find it invaluable, since as of 0.2.0d, Picotron's error handling is garbage.
-- Elgopher's `require` function, to work around how the lua language server does not recognize Picotron's `include` function.
+- [Elgopher's `require` function](https://www.lexaloffle.com/bbs/?pid=143480#p), to work around how the lua language server does not recognize Picotron's `include` function.
 It's also just nicer for dependency management than `include`.

 With thanks to both of them.

-The ruler setting in settings.json indicates where the horizontal boundary of the `code.p64` app is when using its monospace font, in case that's something you care about.
+The ruler setting in `.vscode/settings.json` indicates where the horizontal boundary of the `code.p64` app is when using its monospace font, in case that's something you care about.